Field Dictionary

 - Note: Use this code for gaps in raw, real-time streams (

 1: Valid.
-Data passed all QC checks and is considered accurate for analysis.3: Estimated.
+Data passed all QC (quality control) checks and is considered accurate for analysis.3: Estimated.
 Data is considered valid, but the value was mathematically derived or interpolated rather than directly measured at this exact timestamp.5: Suspect.
 Data is physically possible but exhibits anomalous behavior (e.g., unexplained spikes, deviation from neighboring sensors, or operation during extreme weather).
 There is insufficient evidence to invalidate it entirely, but it should be used with caution.8: QA/QC data.
 Legitimate measurements taken during quality control procedures, such as zero/span checks, flow audits, or calibration events.
 While these values are "valid" representations of the instrument's response to a reference standard, they do not represent ambient air quality and must be excluded from environmental statistics (e.g., daily averages, AQI calculations).9: Invalid or Missing.
 Data that should not be used for analysis.
-Includes missing values (e.g., power failures, maintenance gaps, lost data), instrument malfunctions, failed range checks, or data failing completeness criteria (e.g., insufficient uptime for an hourly average).- If
+Includes missing values (e.g., power failures, maintenance gaps, lost data), instrument malfunctions, failed range checks, or data failing completeness criteria (e.g., insufficient uptime for an hourly average).
+Note, ifparameter_valueis blank in a processed dataset, this code must be used.

 calibration_code